 GOP’s Faulconer pitches tax cut plan for California

-Faulconer is running in the expected recall election against Democratic Gov. Gavin Newsom.
-He rolled out the plan Wednesday as he sought to deflect attention from Newsom, who is generating daily news with a statewide tour touting his $100 billion pandemic recovery plan made possible by a record surplus of nearly $76 billion.
+“Too often when we hear about tax relief, they’re cuts for investors, for the Wall Street crowd, for the 1%,” Faulconer said Wednesday at a campaign event announcing the plan.
+“This is for young people just starting out, this is for parents who are paying for diapers or college, this is for folks working long days to put food on the table.

-Faulconer, a former two-term San Diego mayor, also is attempting to regain the GOP spotlight from two of his main Republican opponents, John Cox and Caitlyn Jenner, who have garnered more recent attention.
+Faulconer is running in the expected recall election against Democratic Gov. Gavin Newsom, who is generating daily news with a statewide tour touting his $100 billion pandemic recovery plan made possible by a record surplus of nearly $76 billion.

-“This is for young people just starting out, this is for parents, this is for people working long days,” Faulconer told the Associated Press ahead of his announcement.
-“It is absolutely designed to make California more affordable.”
+Faulconer, a former two-term San Diego mayor, also attempted to regain the GOP spotlight from two of his main Republican opponents, John Cox and Caitlyn Jenner, who have garnered more recent attention.

 A governor has limited power to reduce taxes unilaterally, so Faulconer would need approval from the state Legislature to enact his plan.
 If he wins the recall, he would take office with Democratic supermajorities in the Assembly and Senate.
 Faulconer, who worked with a Democrat-majority City Council in San Diego, said he’d seek to win legislative support by first getting public buy-in.

-“It’s just too expensive to live in California, period,” he said.
+“It’s just too expensive to live in California, period,” he told the Associated Press ahead of his announcement.
 “I’m a big believer in going out and winning the argument publicly and then we will win the vote.”

 Under Faulconer’s plan, there would be a 0% marginal income tax rate on the first $50,000 in income for individuals and $100,000 for households.
 That means people making those amounts or less wouldn’t pay state income tax, while those making up to $1 million would see a low effective tax rate.